 A: Yes, and this was attractive to me at first, though I know now there’s more to it than meets the eye.
 While it’s true that shipping containers can provide enclosed and secure, vermin-proof storage as part of a fabric structure, in most cases these containers need to be reinforced with steel in order to bear the load of a structure.
 Dan Dalzell, an engineer at Calhoun explained all this quite clearly to me.
 One alternative to sea containers is building a building within a building inside the structure.
 This is what I’ll be doing, and not going with a sea container option as I originally planned.
 Besides, sea containers are insanely expensive right now, costing more than the structure itself in some cases.

 Q: What kinds of foundations do fabric structures require?

 A: Many different kinds of foundations can be used.
-One popular option is high-grade pressure-treated 8×8 posts set into soil.
+One popular option is high-grade pressure-treated wooden 8×8 posts set into soil.
 Poured concrete walls are also an option, with steel legs bolted to the top.
 Large concrete barricade blocks can also be used when equipment or livestock might damage a conventional foundation wall.
 Calhoun provided me with direction for simple foundation options, but if actual engineering is needed for the foundation, that’s something I’ll handle at my end.
 My shelter will be going up on flat limestone bedrock, so there will be short concrete walls pinned to the rock.

 How Many Models?

 Q: How many different models does Calhoun offer?

 A: As it turns out, too many to count.
-There are currently six different major building profiles in the Calhoun line, with virtually infinite options within these profiles.
+There are currently seven different major building profiles in the Calhoun line, with virtually infinite options within these profiles.
 Each structure is unique, based on direction from individual clients.
 The different profiles are just starting points and refer to the shape of the end of the structure.
 Click below and you can see a lineup of their profiles.
 The CC+ model (second from the left) is the newest model Calhoun offers and lowers costs for wide structures.